plcmp/docs/components/pl-button.md

 ### Variants

-Use the `variant` attribute to set the button's variant.
+Use the `variant` property to set the button's variant.

 <pl-flex-layout>
     <pl-button variant="primary" label="Primary"></pl-button>